vuryex/anihaven-wiki/content/pages/faq.md

 # 3. How do I get a rank/role?

 Ranks and roles are synced between the [Discord server](https://discord.anihaven.site/) and on our SMP and are obtained by meeting specific requirements on our Discord server.
-To sync you must log into our Minecraft SMP Server and execute the command `/link`-- once you've done that there should be a code that appears in chat, then navigate to our Discord server and execute the command '/link <your_code>'.
+To sync you must log into our Minecraft SMP Server and execute the command `/link`—once you've done that there should be a code that appears in chat, then navigate to our Discord server and execute the command '/link <your_code>'.
 <br>
 > Base player ranks that are obtained with Chat EXP (e.g., 3rd Class) and you can check if you've met the requirements by typing `t)rank` on our [Discord server](https://discord.anihaven.site/)